Skevikarna: Exile

 They first left for Copenhagen, Denmark, but were not welcomed.
 So, a sailing ship was bought, and the whole community went aboard.
 At that time their movement had grown to about 90 persons, some coming over from Sweden and Finland, others joining in Denmark.
 Then for several years, they had to stay on the ship, sailing up and down the coasts of Denmark and Norway, very seldom allowed to anchor at any harbour.
 At one time they were being shot at from a town.
 Another time a woman needed to go ashore to get help to give birth to her child, which she was denied.
 At winter, they had to anchor outside a desolate coast and dig caves on the shore for the elderly to live in, because of the coldness aboard the ship.
 Finally, they came to Altona (then belonging to Denmark), a town where many Pietists and Mennonites were living, and could settle there.
 But not for long.
 They were too radical even for Altona, and had to leave, not finding a resting place anywhere.
 So they went to the Netherlands, and had about the same story there.

 The Skevik period

 After 11 years of exile hardships living as strangers and pilgrims, they were allowed to return to Sweden in 1745.
 A wealthy salesman who admired them bought them a farm on the Värmdö island outside of Stockholm.
-At this farm, called "Skevik", from which they got their name, they finally settled, and stayed there for the rest of their lives.
-From there they secretly distributed a lot of Pietistic and mystic literature, keeping in contact with other likeminded Christians all over Northern Europe.
+At this farm, called Skevik, from which they got their name, they finally settled, and stayed there for the rest of their lives.
+From there they secretly distributed a lot of Pietistic and mystic literature, keeping in contact with other like-minded Christians all over Northern Europe.

 During this time they had many visitors, among them even two of Sweden's kings, showing them the respect they were denied for so many years.

 With the end of the Skevikare community around 1830, the Radical Pietistic movement in Sweden ceased.